khalid-hussain/shaheen/chap5.md

 "Let's go."

 "Thank you!
-I was afraid that I might loose the way on my way back."
+I was afraid that I might lose the way on my way back."

 "This way is not that complicated", Bashir said carelessly.